gamesbook/protograf/docs/source/core_shapes.rst

       It has the following properties based on the defaults:

-      - the lower-left of the grid is drawn at the absolute page x-position of ``0`` cm and y-position ``0`` cm i.e. the margins are ignored
+      - the upper-left of the grid is drawn at the absolute page x-position of ``0`` cm and y-position ``0`` cm i.e. the margins are ignored
       - a set of dots, spaced ``1`` cm apart, are created extending to the right- and top- margins